-Most people have been taught that Adam and Eve were the first humans on earth – and created in the Garden of Eden – though few have ever seriously studied the account of God's creation and the account of Adam and Eve directly from the Bible themselves.
+Most people have been taught that Adam and Eve were the first humans on earth, though few have ever personally studied the actual biblical account of either God's creation or the Garden of Eden.

-Most people just assume from tradition that it is a single continuous story, never realizing that it's probably two stories: Creation (Genesis 1:1 thru 2:3) and Eden (Genesis 2:8 thru 3:24), with a summary transition statement (Genesis 2:4-7) and a very long period of time in-between.
+Most people just assume from tradition that it's a single continuous story, never realizing that it may be TWO STORIES: Creation (Genesis 1:1 thru 2:3) and Eden (Genesis 2:8 thru 3:24), with a summary transition statement (Genesis 2:4-7) and a very long period of time in-between.

-This is similar to the way many modern movies start with a flashback scene before starting the main story, to place the story in a setting.
-In Genesis, the main story of God's relationship with humans begins with Chapter 2, but Chapter 1 gives a flashback of what had already happened before the story begins.
+This narration pattern is similar to the way many modern movies start with a flashback scene before starting the main story, to place the story in a setting.
+Genesis Chapter 2 is the main story of God's relationship with humans, but Chapter 1 is a flashback of what had already happened before the story begins.

-This is the same technique used in the first two verses of Genesis 1, which is a flashback of what happened before start of the main story.
-The main story, starting in verse 3, is about how God brought life to earth in six creative 'days' (stages).
+Similarly, in Genesis Chapter 1, Verses 1 and 2 are a flashback of what had already happened before the main story starts in Verse 3 about Gods six 'days' (stages) of creation.
 Verses 1 and 2 are not part of Day 1, but preceded it.

-The creation of humans occurred in Day 6, but the Eden story occurred in Day 7, as explained in the Bible study here on God's creation days.
+The creation of humans occurred on Day 6, but the Eden story occurred on Day 7, as explained in the Bible study here on God's creation days.

 Genesis 1 says only that God created humans, male and female, but doesn't mention any individuals, choices, or actions.